volr/maze/README.md

 # Maze

-A simple asyclic inductive graph maze for
+A simple asyclic T-maze for use in machine learning projects.